 More abstract concepts (a service level agreement, for example).

-Many time operator bundle more than one product into a single group and sell them as complete package.
-There are billing systems which support bundling of various types of products together as a package, which can be offered at discounted price.
+Many a times, operators bundle more than one product into a single group and sell them as complete package.
+There are billing systems, which support bundling of various types of products together as a package.
+It can be offered at discounted price.

 Packages allow a product to be offered to a customer at a reduced price if it is taken as part of a package.
 Each package can consist of any number of products and these products can be taken from more than one product family.